SteveUCF/IDS6938-SimulationTechniques/Homework1/Readme.md

 ##Part 2: Programming a Jello Cube

 ##Part 3: Written Questions
- What is the effect of the Ks and Kd parameters on the jello? .
+ What is the effect of the Ks and Kd parameters on the jello?
+##Ks and Kd parameters create the jiggle in the jello after collision.

  What are the benefits and the drawbacks of the collision system used here?
 What are some different ways in which it could be improved?